AlexLZM/3SUM/README.md

  - dulplicates in solution
  - no duplicates in solution
 3. in first scenario: loop over counter, if count > 1, check if -number * 2 in counter
-4. in second scenerio: loop over sorted keys of counter, set the search range for second number and  check if (-num) + (-num2) in counter
+4. in second scenerio:
+ - outer loop: over sorted keys of counter, set the search range for second number
+ - inner loop: over search range, check if (-num) + (-num2) in counter

 # Time complexity:
 O(n<sup>2</sup>)